 When I'm not busy teaching, researching, or (sigh) sitting in a meeting, I like to make music.
 Much of my music-making has happened on the bass, where I've played jazz, avant-garde, and rock.
 Recently, I've been playing more guitar.
 I also have made some electronic music, and dabbled with the oud, a Middle Eastern lute.
 Here are some of my projects (mostly past, some present):

-- A few years ago, I started playing in the Untitled Funk Orchestra, featuring Jeremy Harlos (bass), Justin Perdue (guitar), Ron Rost (keys), Terry Simpkins (drums), Heimo Wallner (trumpet), and me on guitar.
-We play soul jazz in the vein of 1970s Grant Green, but try our best to update that idiom, including some radically re-worked versions of "My Sharona" by the Knack, "Love Will Tear Us Apart" by Joy Division, etc. (These abominations are mostly my doing...)
+- A few years ago, I played in the Untitled Funk Orchestra, featuring Jeremy Harlos (bass), Justin Perdue (guitar), Ron Rost (keys), Terry Simpkins (drums), Bill Heminway (trumpet), Heimo Wallner (trumpet), and me on guitar.
+We played soul jazz in the vein of 1970s Grant Green, but try our best to update that idiom, including some radically re-worked versions of "My Sharona" by the Knack, "Love Will Tear Us Apart" by Joy Division, etc. (These abominations are mostly my doing...)

 - I led a short-lived group called Kareem Khalifa's Pantet, featuring Mark Christensen (Chapman stick), Deborah Felmeth (piano, vocals), Kane Mathis (oud, drums), Ron Rost (keys), Heimo Wallner (trumpet), and me on guitar.
 We played a mix of my compositions, some well-chosen covers by other bandmates, and a fair dose of spontaneous improvisations.